bradflaugher/aifixer/README.md

 ### Why Model Choice Matters

-> NOTE: See a full list of supported models at [openrouter.ai/models](https://openrouter.ai/models?order=top-weekly)
+> See a full list of supported models at [openrouter.ai/models](https://openrouter.ai/models?order=top-weekly)

 With AIFixer, you can choose the right model for each task:
 - **🚀 Complex refactoring?** → Use the latest frontier models as soon as they're released